parsec-daniel/parsec-tf-aws/readme.md

 ### This package is designed to fully build a Parsec deployment for you in a matter of minutes.

+## ⚠️ We are aware of a VDD auto-install issue with the AMI.
+For now, you will need to manually install the VDD after the host boots.

 #### What this template *will* do:
  - Create an AWS VPC
  - Create two subnets: Public and Private